sbanerjee1776/CourseProject-Samsung/CodeBook.md

    15. Replaces "t" to "Time"
    16. Converts "f" to "Freq"

 * The column names are renamed based on the above replacements/substitutions

 * uses group_by from the dplyr package to group the new data set by subject ID and Activity
 * uses summarise_each from the dplyr package to get the column means
 * Adds "Mean." each variable name to indicate this is a mean value
 * Write out the tidy data set using write.table() function

 ## This describes the variables in the tidy set
+* There are 81 features including the Subject ID and Activity.

-* All features are mean variables and are prefixed by the word Mean
+* All features (other that SubjectID and Activity) are mean variables and are prefixed by the word Mean and are between -1 and +1
 * Time domain measurements and variables are have the word Time after the Mean prefix
 * Frequency domain variables have the word Freq after the Mean prefix
 * Gyro indicates measurements from the gyroscope
 * Acc indicates body acceleration
 * Gravity indicates gravitational acceleration
 * Jerk indicates the jerk (derivative of the acceleration) either gyroscopic or body
-* There are 81 features including the Subject ID and Activity.
-*
+* The variables have .Mean or .Std at the end.
+These inducate either the mean or the standard deviation of the variables as in the original dataset

 *  SubjectID : ID of Test Subject
  * Activity: Factor w/ Six Levels: WALKING, WALK UP, WALK DOWN, SITTING, STANDING, LAYING

  * Mean.TimeBodyAcc.Mean.[XYZ] : Mean of the mean of the body acceleration in X, Y and Z directions in the time domain
  * Mean.TimeBodyAccJerk.Mean.[XYZ] : Mean of the mean of the body jerk in X, Y and Z directions in the time domain